exactly-once/workshop/Exercise-7/README.md

-# Exercise 7: ID-based de-duplication
+# Exercise 7: Bring in more chaos

-In the previous exercise we've seen that idempotent data structures do not guarantee correctness of the behavior if messages can be re-ordered in transit.
-In this exercise we are going solve this problem by to fundamentally altering the way we process messages.
-Instead of relying on the idempotence of data structures, we will employ synthetic message IDs.

-- Add a `ProcessedMessages` property to `Order` that contains a list of IDs of processed messages (each ID is a string)
-- In `AddItemHandler` and `RemoveItemHandler` replace the filling-based de-duplication check with one based on processed messages
-  - message handling context (`IMessageHandlerContext`) has a property containing the message ID
-  - check if the message ID is already in the `ProcessedMessages` collection.
-If so, the message is a duplicate

-- Before persisting changes done to `Order` ensure that the ID of the current message is added to the `ProcessedMessages` collection
+In this exercise we are going to add some delay in our chaos monkey to simulate how messages can be be re-ordered in transit.
+Previously when the user issued `AddItem` and `RemoveItem` commands, the receiver was guaranteed to see the following sequence: `AddItem`, `AddItem`, `RemoveItem`, `RemoveItem`.
+With we add delay sequences such as `AddItem`, `RemoveItem`, `RemoveItem`, `AddItem` will be possible.

+- In the `Frontend` endpoint implement sending in a fire-and-forget manner by wrapping the `endpoint.Send` call in a `Task.Run`.
-- Leave the message publishing code as-is
+  - Ignore the warning
+- Modify the behavior that duplicates outgoing messages
+  - If the `Item` type is `Mushrooms` execute code that waits for 10 seconds (via `Task.Delay`) and then creates a duplicate (by invoking `await next()`)
+- Test the system by requesting adding and removal of `Mushrooms` quickly